Albin0825/FrontendMentor/src/app/projects/qr-code-component/README.md

 ### Useful resources

-- When I didn't know the syntax for the CSS property I needed to use, I used [Tailwind CSS](https://tailwindcss.com/)
+- When I didn't know the syntax for the CSS property I needed to use, I used [Tailwind CSS](https://tailwindcss.com/) documentation

 ## Author